axfor/MetaStore/README.md

 mkdir -p data

 # Start with RocksDB storage
-metaStore --id 1 --cluster http://127.0.0.1:12379 --port 12380 --storage rocksdb
+metaStore --member-id1 --cluster http://127.0.0.1:12379 --port 12380 --storage rocksdb
 ```

 The unified binary allows you to choose the storage engine at runtime using the `--storage` flag.

 Each store process maintains a single raft instance and a key-value server.
-The process's list of comma separated peers (--cluster), its raft ID index into the peer list (--id), and HTTP key-value server port (--port) are passed through the command line.
+The process's list of comma separated peers (--cluster), its raft ID index into the peer list (--member-id), and HTTP key-value server port (--port) are passed through the command line.

 Next, store a value ("hello") to a key ("my-key"):